futape/gustav/Gustav-configuration.md

 ####`string 404_error_doc = "/"`

 A relative URL (root-relative) referencing a local HTML document whose content is printed when a Gustav-404-error is thrown.
-If the URL points on a PHP file, that file is executed as a PHP script and the printed content is used.
+If the URL points on a PHP file (i.e. the referenced file's file-extension equals `php`), that file is executed as a PHP script and the printed content is used.
 The file may even set its own HTTP headers like the response's `Content-Type`.
 Therefore that script may also print non-HTML content.
 Within the script superglobals like [`$_SERVER`](http://php.net/manual/en/reserved.variables.server.php) containing, beside other, information aobut the *original* request can be accessed.
 If not a string, the value is casted as one.

 ####`string site_url = <requested site>`